Prateek07-Kumar/End-to-End-Yelp-Business-Reviews-Analysis-Project/README.md

 ## Yelp Business Reviews Analysis
 ### Project Overview
 This project performs a comprehensive analysis of Yelp business data and customer reviews using SQL and Python.
-It extracts insights about business categories, user behavior, review sentiment, and rating patterns to support data-driven decision making.
+It extracts insights about business categories, user behavior, review sentiment, and rating patterns to support data-driven decision-making.

 ### Project Architecture
 The project consists of four main components that work together to ingest, process, and analyze Yelp data: